Who owns natural resources in the U.S.?

 Extracting natural resources on tribal land involves unique processes and multiple stakeholders.

 Natural resources are increasingly a key source of income for many Native American tribes.
-In FY 2016, ONRR and OST disbursed $560.4 million to tribes and allottees.
+In 2017, ONRR

 How do natural resources result in federal revenue?

 Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
 The U.S. is among the world's top producers of oil and gas.